 These technologies provide an immersive, super-engaging, and more real-life experience to users as they consume visual content.

-The social media giant Facebook is getting VR to the forefront.
+The social media giant Facebook is getting VR13 to the forefront.
 They have announced the beta version of Facebook Spaces.

 VR design creates a simulated environment where people can experience and immerse themselves through hardware like headsets.

 Technologies like VR seem to be the tech disruptors in the visual content realm.
-No wonder, a quarter of VR users believe it has a strong potential for brands and marketers.
+No wonder, a quarter of VR users14 believe it has a strong potential for brands and marketers.

 Trend 7: Personalization will be the game changer